-This is a constantly evolving field, the university is developing guidelines so please refer to them.
+This is a constantly evolving field so please refer to university guidelines.

 For instance, the Uni may have a private NLP you can use that keeps your data confidential.

 Opt Outs: are they needed?

 Allowing people to not answer a question or Opt out effectively makes them optional and adds missingness.
 Which when: